RoelPeeters-Git/Thesis_FluidVariablesAI/README.md

 # Fluid_variables_AI
+Master's Thesis project:
-Master's Thesis project to obtain and predict fluid variables by use of AI
+Determine fluid variables by use of AI

-The code is being used as a basis of the research performed in my Master's Thesis.
+This repository contains all necessary files being used in my Master's Thesis.
+It includes Python and Matlab code, text files with evaluation data, and figures used in the thesis.
+Important to note is the h5-file in NN_Model_AugmInput and NN_Model_SF.
+This is the saved Tensorflow model and can be reloaded for future use.

-First a simple implementation of a neural network is tested.
+The folder NN_Numpy contains a Numpy implementation of a neural network and is used to demonstrate the capabilities of neural networks as universal approximator.
-This is to understand the specifics and mathematics behind current neural networks.

-Second stage is the use of Tensorflow to create models that can predict Force coëfficiënt values on a cilinder in an airstream.
+The folder NN_Model_SF contains the first Tensorflow model where the relationship wake velocity profile to force coefficient is statically modelled.
+The folder NN_Model_AugmInput contains the second Tensorflow model which models explicit dynamics by using the extra 2 delayed timesteps as input to the model.